galou/Detessellate/Macros/CoplanarSketch/README.md

 <img width="128" height="128" alt="CoplanarSketch" src="https://github.com/user-attachments/assets/a941d04a-1707-400b-bd9c-d0751c8ea021" />

+The `CoplanarSketch` FreeCAD macro is a powerful tool designed to streamline the creation of sketches from existing 3D geometry, specifically focusing on **coplanar edges** found on tessellated solid bodies such as those converted from Mesh objects imported from STL files.
+It automates the process of identifying and selecting edges that lie on the same plane, then generates a new sketch containing these edges as construction geometry, correctly oriented in space.

 ## ⚠️ **This repository is automatically synced from [Detessellate](https://github.com/DesignWeaver3D/Detessellate).**

 **Do not push changes directly to this repo** — they will be overwritten on the next sync.